vishvAsa/notes/watering/filter/_index.md

 - Applied to waste water pipe in RO system.

 ### Flow restrictor
-- When flow restrictor is applied there is water pressure.
+- When flow restrictor is applied there is higher water pressure.

 ### Zero wastage RO
 - Pump back rejected water to pipe.